 International baroque and classical music festival

-The first edition featured three concerts with Guy Touvron's brass quintet, the Orchestre de chambre de Toulouse and baritone Udo Reinemann.
-Since then, the festival has welcomed the greatest names in international baroque music: Philippe Jaroussky, Jordi Savall, William Christie, Leonardo García Alarcón, Rinaldo Alessandrini, Christophe Rousset and many others.
+The first edition featured three concerts with Guy Touvron's brass quintet, the Toulouse Chamber Orchestra, and baritone Udo Reinemann.
+Since then, the festival has continued to grow, annually hosting the biggest names in international baroque music: Philippe Jaroussky, Jordi Savall, William Christie, Leonardo García Alarcón, Rinaldo Alessandrini, Christophe Rousset, and many others.

-The program artfully balances great baroque works — Bach, Handel, Vivaldi, Monteverdi, Rameau, Scarlatti — with more adventurous proposals blending early music and contemporary creation.
-Concerts span three to four weekends with varied formats: grand concerts in the abbey church, intimate recitals in the cloister, family shows and school performances.
+The festival's program subtly combines the great works of the baroque repertoire — Bach, Handel, Vivaldi, Monteverdi, Rameau, Scarlatti — with more audacious proposals blending early music and contemporary creation.
+Concerts are spread over three to four weekends, with varied formats: grand concerts in the abbey church, intimate recitals in the cloister, family shows, and school performances.

-Located in a rural area between Lyon and Geneva, the festival plays an essential role in the cultural and tourist dynamism of the Bugey and the Ain plain.
+Located in a rural area, between Lyon and Geneva, the Ambronay Festival plays an essential role in the cultural and tourist dynamism of Bugey and the Ain plain.
+It brings together a network of committed volunteers and benefits from the support of local authorities, the Department of Ain, the Auvergne-Rhône-Alpes Region, and the Ministry of Culture.

 By train: Ambérieu-en-Bugey station (TER from Lyon Part-Dieu in 35 min), then shuttle or taxi to Ambronay (5 km).

-Reduced rates for youth, students, job seekers and people with disabilities.
+Reduced prices for young people, students, job seekers, and people with disabilities.

 Place de l'Abbaye, 01500 Ambronay